Maha Sinnathamby

-Maha Sinnathamby (born 10 December 1939 in Rantau, Seremban, Malaysia) is an Australian businessman and property developer.
+Maha Sinnathamby AM (born 10 December 1939) is an Australian businessman and property developer.
 He is the entrepreneur behind the Greater Springfield Development in Queensland, the largest master-planned community in Australia.

 In 2019, Sinnathamby's Springfield City Group was inducted into the Queensland Business Leaders Hall of Fame in recognition of their visionary entrepreneurship in establishing Springfield, as a nation-building project and Australia's first privately-constructed city.

 Early life and education

 Born in Malaysia on 10 December 1939, Maha Sinnathamby is a Hindu of Sri Lankan Tamil descent.

 His childhood was spent on a British-owned rubber estate in the small farming village of Rantau, Negeri Sembilan.
 His father worked for the plantation but was taken as a prisoner of war in July 1944 during the Japanese occupation of Malaysia.
 In September 1945, his father was released.

 Maha moved to Australia and studied civil engineering at the University of New South Wales.
 After graduating, he worked as a civil and design engineer for several years in South East Asia before returning to Australia.